CS2103AUG2016-W11-C1/main/doc/DeveloperGuide.md

 *MSS*

-1. User requests to add task.
+1. User requests to add a task.
-2. Linenux adds task into schedule and shows message indicating successful add, including details of added task.
+2. Linenux adds the task into schedule and displays successful add message. <br>
 Use Case ends.

 *Extensions*

 1a.
 User provides start time without end time.
 > 1a1.
-TaskManager shows error message to indicate that task is not a valid task.
+Linenux shows error message to indicate that task is not a valid task. <br>
-> Use Case ends.
+  Use Case ends.

 1b.
-User provides no start time and end time.
+User adds a task that already exist in the Schedule.
 > 1b1.
-Linenux will categorize task as a To-Do.
-> Use Case resumes at step 2.

-1c.
-User provides end time without start time.
-> 1c1.
-Linenux will categorize task as a Deadline.
-> Use Case resumes at step 2.

-1d.
-User provides start time and end time.
-> 1d1.
-Linenux will categorize task as an Event.
-> Use Case resumes at step 2.

-1e.
-User requests to add an event with an overlapping timeslot with an existing event.
-> 1e1.
-Linenux will show the list of overlapping events and prompts user for confirmation to add the event.
-> 1e2.
-User confirms to add task.
-> Use Case resumes at step 2.

-1e1a.
-User cancels the add.
-> 1e1a1.
-Linenux shows that task is not added.
+Linenux displays error message to indicate that task already exist in Schedule. <br>

-> Use Case ends.
+  Use Case ends.

 ##### *Use Case 2: List tasks*